-In 2002, the Sweeney-Husson building housing a theatre, state-of-the-art science labs, and an enlarged Middle School was completed.
-Rooted in excellence, a student body of 385 hail from more than 65 communities around Boston.
+In 2002, the Sweeney-Husson building, which houses a theatre, science labs, and a Middle School space.
+Rooted in the Sacred Heart mission, a student body of 385 hail from more than 65 communities around Boston.
 Among them are Presidential Scholars, National Merit Scholars, Massachusetts State Science Fair winners, Massachusetts Drama Festival finalists, All-Scholastic athletes and artists, and strong social activists.

 In 2007, the Classroom and Library building opened.
 In 2016. the community celebrated the opening of the Kathleen R. Martin Wellness Center.

 One hundred percent of Newton Country Day School graduates attend four-year colleges and universities.
 The tuition assistance budget exceeds $1 million dollars.

 “Inspired by more than 210 years of Sacred Heart education throughout the world, the work of education is challenging and engaging.
 A fidelity to the Sacred Heart mission fuels an ambition to excel in all things intellectual and to commit to social awareness that impels to action,” states Headmistress Sister Barbara Rogers.
 “The school today is in a position of tremendous strength.
 Mission focused and driven, we are clear about our identity as a Catholic, independent, girls’ school, and we are energized for the next stage.”